How to Upload Your Art on Redbubble (Tips for New Sellers)

 The reality is far from such thinking.

-My first sale on Redbubble came after 6 months, in a time I completely forgot that something such as Redbubble exists.
+My first sale on Redbubble came after 6 months, at a time when I completely forgot that something such as Redbubble existed.

 After I saw the email with the You Made a Sale subject, I returned to Redbubble and started creating and uploading more and more designs.

-Right now, I have over 200 designs, some are simple text designs, some are pretty difficult artworks.
+Right now, I have over 400 designs, some are simple text designs, and some are pretty difficult artworks.

 But I have learned something from my mistake.
 You need to upload at least 100 designs to get traffic to your Redbubble shop, you need to upload just a few designs per week or month to stay relevant for the Redbubble algorithm, and you have to be patient.